CommaderDavid/pig-latin/ReadMe.md

 * The programs will move 'qu' if 'qu' is the first two consonants, except with words like 'squeal' since 'qu' don't come first.
   * **Input Example**: Quite
   * **Output Example**: iteQuay

+### Setup/Installation Requirements
+* Copy the repository.
+* Open the HTML file in a browser of your choosing.
+* Enter your sentence.
+* Hit Translate and enjoy!

+### Known Bugs
+There are no known bugs in this website.

+### Contact/Support Information
+If you have any concerns or questions, you may contact me at stealth259@gmail.com

+#### License
+This website is licensed under the MIT license.

+Copyright (c) 2019 **_David Boedigheimer_**